Stochastic Approximation with Block Coordinate Optimal Stepsizes: Introduction

 Despite the rich literature on their convergence theory, stochastic approximation methods in practice often require heuristics and trial and error in choosing the stepsize sequence~$\{\alpha_t\}$.
 Adaptive rules that can adjust stepsizes on the fly have been developed in both the optimization literature \citep[e.g.,][]{Kesten58, MirzoakhmedovUryasev83, RuszczynskiSyski83stats, RuszczynskiSyski84IFAC, DelyonJuditsky93} and by the machine learning community \citep[e.g.,][]{Jacobs88DBD, Sutton92IDBD, Schraudolph1999, MahmoodSutton12TuningFree}.
-More recently, adaptive algorithms that use \emph{coordinate-wise} stepsizes have become very popular following the seminal works of AdaGrad \cite{DuchiHazanSinger2011adagrad} and Adam \cite{KingmaBa2014adam}, and they demonstrate significantly better performance in training large-scale deep neural networks.
+More recently, adaptive algorithms that use \emph{coordinate-wise} stepsizes have become very popular following the seminal works of AdaGrad \citep{DuchiHazanSinger2011adagrad} and Adam \citep{KingmaBa2014adam}, and they demonstrate significantly better performance in training large-scale deep neural networks.

 In this paper, we propose a family of stochastic approximation methods with block-coordinate stepsizes and present a general framework for their convergence analysis.